Pollinator-Friendly Garden Certification

 What do pollinators do?

-Pollination, the transfer of pollen from the anthers of a flower to the stigma of the same flower or of another flower, is vital to our food supply.
+Pollination, the transfer of pollen from the anthers of a flower to the stigma of the same flower or another flower, is vital to our food supply.
 Insects and other animals are a key element in this transfer.
 In fact, one of every three bites of food depends on the work of pollinators!

 Certifying your Garden